Except they don’t. But this is what smokers often say.

 IMG_0997 - CopyWe can do some sleuthing and say there were three people recently at this table who drank red wine.
 Since there are ten cigarette butts in the ashtray I would say they were all smokers so probably two smoked three cigarettes and one smoked four.
 I should add this photo was taken in Tokyo where smoking, unfortunately, is still permitted in many eating and drinking establishments.

 Do you think these people, whoever they were, enjoyed smoking cigarettes with their wine?
 Doubtless they thought they did, but the reality is that, like all smokers in this situation, they weren’t really enjoying their drinks.
 What were they doing then?
-They were trying to keep at bay the constant anxiety and discomfort from which they were suffering—caused by the smoking itself—by sucking as much nicotine-laden tobacco fumes into their lungs as they could while they were drinking wine with their companions.
+They were trying to keep at bay the constant mild anxiety and discomfort they were suffering, caused by the smoking itself, by sucking as much nicotine-laden tobacco fumes into their lungs as they could, while drinking wine with their companions.
 They were in the same situation as the diners described in my post, ‘Why do smokers smoke?

 Smokers are thus in an unfortunate position, and it’s not just when having a drink with friends.
 They can’t really enjoy anything in life as much as non-smokers, other things being equal.

-This, you will recall, is because smokers suffer constantly from the discomfort of the withdrawal symptoms of nicotine poisoning—mild anxiety and nervousness.
+This, you will recall, is because smokers suffer constantly from the discomfort of the withdrawal symptoms of nicotine, that is, mild anxiety and nervousness, or mild nervousness and anxiety.
 There is no physical pain and these are merely psychological symptoms.
 It’s true that smokers feel better immediately after smoking a cigarette, but about forty minutes or an hour later they want another one.
-Thus each cigarettes creates the need for the next one and the cycle will repeat indefinitely—unless the smoker realizes what is going on and breaks the cycle.
-Contrary to what most people will tell you, this is very easy to do if you go about it in the right way and have the right kind of support.
+Thus, each cigarettes creates the need for the next one and the cycle will repeat indefinitely – unless the smoker realizes what is going on and breaks the cycle.
+Contrary to what most people will tell you, this is easy to do if you go about it in the right way and have the right kind of support.

-Another reason it seems difficult to stop smoking is because of the common misperception that smoking is enjoyable or relaxing, or in the case of cigars, is associated with success or luxurious living.
+Another reason it seems difficult to quit smoking is because of the common misperception that smoking is enjoyable or relaxing, or in the case of cigars, is associated with success or luxurious living.

 It’s unfortunate there isn’t a little more awareness that smoking cigars is a very bad idea.
 It does nothing to enhance the taste of any drink and I think it’s insulting to this fine whisky to display it in this way.
 Anyone capable of appreciating wine or whisky wouldn’t want to spoil their palate with tobacco smoke.